Eckhardt-D/nuxt-genie/README.md

         bun run build

-        ./nuxt-genie "Generate a dropdown component with a material design theme that lists products and add it to the home page."
+        ./dist/nuxt-genie "Generate a dropdown component with a material design theme that lists products and add it to the home page."

+You can add the binary to your PATH to make it simpler to run.

+        export PATH=$PATH:<path-to-root-folder>/dist

+> [!NOTE]
+> The built binary still requires you to run a libsql server on port 8080 with the nuxt vectors from the [Seed](#seeding-the-database-with-nuxt-vectors) section.

 In the example above the prompt is optional, if not provided the CLI will ask you for it.